rock-core/rock-and-syskit/source/integrating_functionality/deployment.html.md

 The combination of thread information and triggering mechanism is called an **activity**.

+All the deployment definitions that are covered in this section are defined within an oroGen project.
+They can either be done in the same project that defines the tasks, or use tasks from other projects by loading them beforehand with `using_task_library 'project_name'`.
+{: .important}

 ## Default Deployments {#default}

 orogen creates a default deployment for each declared